bushstas/xstore/README.md

  Reducers
  ===============
 */

+// will be automatically called to initiate state
+// the state will be an empty object if this reducer doesnt exist
+// dispatch it to reset state
+// dispatch('USER_INIT')
 const init = () => {
   return DEFAULT_STATE;
 }

+// dispatch('USER_CHANGED')
 const changed = (state, data) => {
   return {
     ...state,